 Education Savings Account (ESA) or Education IRA

-The tax benefits of this savings plan may be just what you need to secure your child’s future.
+The tax advantages of this savings plan may be just what you need to secure your child’s future.
 An ESA offers you the ability to save $2,000 per year, per child (tax-free!).
 It also creates steady growth for your child’s education.
 If you were to start when your child was born and they go off to college at 18, you’ve invested $36,000 and you’ll have gained a much higher rate of return than you would see in a regular bank savings account.
-And remember, you will NOT have to pay taxes on that money once it is withdrawn for education expenses.
+And remember, you will NOT have to pay gift taxes on that money once it is withdrawn for education expenses.

 Obviously, there are always pitfalls to any options.
 For example, when it comes to starting an ESA, keep in mind that you must be within a specific income bracket to quality.
 Additionally, you can only put in an annual contribution of $2,000, and the money must be used by the time your child turns 30.